ierror/django-js-reverse/README.rst

 Changelog
 _________
+0.7.1
+    Fix: `#41 <https://github.com/ierror/django-js-reverse/issues/41>`_ - make it possible to use number 0 as url argument

 0.7.0
     New: By default collectstatic_js_reverse writes its output (reverse.js) to your project's STATIC_ROOT.
 Now You can change settings: JS_REVERSE_OUTPUT_PATH